CaterinaLaCava/Sentiment-analysis-on-ESG-matters-10K-reports/README.txt

 Folder Regression:
--folder 1: code for regression and data necessary to run the code -folder 2: second code for regression (necessary data to run this code are all in Folder To_run_code1)
+-folder 1: code for regression and data necessary to run the code -folder 2: second code for regression (necessary data to run this code are all in Folder To_run_Sentiment_vader_polarity)
 - Msci scores: necessary to run the two above codes for regressions